-If you bite down on a hard object like a lollipop or ice cube and chip, crack, or otherwise damage your tooth, you may benefit from treatment with a dental crown.
-Dental crowns can also strengthen teeth that are decaying due to cavities or damaged as the result of a sports-related injury.
-At PK Cosmetic and Family Dentistry in Sterling, Virginia, the team regularly uses dental crowns to preserve their patients’ teeth and prevent further damage.
-To request your appointment with Kourosh Kianpour, DDS, or Mojgan Partovi, DDS, call the office or use the online booking tool today.
+In case you bite down on a hard object like a lollipop or chip, crack, or damage your tooth, you might benefit from treatment with a dental crown.
+Dental crowns can also strengthen teeth which are decaying due to cavities or that are damaged due to a sports related injury.
+At PK Cosmetic and Family Dentistry in Sterling, Virginia, the team regularly uses dental crowns to protect their patients’ teeth and prevent further damage.
+In order to request your appointment with Dr. Mojgan Partovi, DDS, or Dr. Kourosh Kianpour, DDS, call our office or use our book online today.

-A dental crown is a custom-fitted covering designed to “cap” a damaged, decaying, or weakened tooth.
-Once your dentist cements a crown in place, it covers the entire portion of your tooth that rests above your gums, while improving the overall aesthetic appearance of your smile.
+A dental crown is a custom fitted covering designed to “cap” a damaged, decaying, or weakened tooth.
+When your dentist cements a crown in place, it covers the whole portion of your tooth that rests above your gums, while improving the all round aesthetic appearance of your smile.

 At PK Cosmetic and Family Dentistry, the team has undergone extensive training in the use of dental crowns and bridges.
-They also boast a combined 40 years of experience, ensuring you receive the best possible care.
+They also boast a combined forty years of experience, ensuring you get the very best care.

 Yes.
-Receiving a dental crown typically takes two appointments.
-At your initial consultation, your dentist examines your affected tooth, asks about your goals for treatment, and takes a series of digital X-rays.
-If there aren’t any signs of infection, your dentist moves forward with treatment by administering a local anesthetic and preparing your tooth for the crown.
-Next, your dentist takes molds of your tooth and sends them to a laboratory that manufactures your crown.
+Receiving a dental crown typically takes 2 appointments.
+At your first consultation appointment, your dentist examines your affected tooth, asks about your goals for treatment, as well as takes a series of digital X rays.
+When there are no signs of infection, your dentist moves forward with treatment by administering a local anesthetic and preparing your tooth for the crown.
+Then, your dentist takes molds of your tooth and sends them to a laboratory that manufactures your crown.

-About a week later, you return to PK Cosmetic and Family Dentistry for your second appointment.
-At your second appointment, your dentist lines up your dental crown with your tooth and bonds it in place using dental cement.
+About a week later, you return to PK Cosmetic and Family Dentistry for your next appointment.
+At your next appointment, your dentist lines up your dental crown with your bonds and tooth it in place using dental cement.

 A dental crown typically lasts an average of between 5-15 years.
-However, you can extend the life of yours by practicing good oral hygiene and avoiding bad habits like biting your fingernails or chewing on ice.
+Nevertheless, you are able to extend your life by practicing good dental hygiene and staying away from bad habits like biting your fingernails or chewing on ice.

-To learn more about the benefits of a dental crown, make an appointment at PK Cosmetic and Family Dentistry; call the office or use the online booking tool today.
+To find out more about the positive aspects of a dental crown, schedule an appointment at PK Cosmetic and Family Dentistry; call our office or book online today.